olton/mina-informer-chrome-ext/readme.md

 </p>

 ### Translations
-Translate into Arabic, Spanish, Greek, French, Polish, Russian, Turkish and Chinese by the Mina community with the support of the portal https://zkok.io/
+Translated into Arabic, Spanish, Greek, French, Polish, Russian, Turkish, and Chinese by the Mina community with the support of the portal https://zkok.io/

 ---